-As a German company, we prepare statutory financial statements under German law on the basis of the accounting principles of the German Commercial Code (Handelsgesetzbuch or HGB) and consolidated financial statements in accordance with International Financial Reporting Standards.
-Our Supervisory Board engages our independent auditors to audit these financial statements, in consultation with our Audit and Corporate Governance Committee and subject to approval by our shareholders at our AGM in accordance with German law.
+As a German company, we prepare statutory financial statements under German law on the basis of the accounting principles of the German Commercial Code (Handelsgesetzbuch or HGB) and consolidated financial statements in accordance with IFRS.
+Our Supervisory Board engages our independent auditors to audit these financial statements, in consultation with our Audit and Corporate Governance Committee and subject to election by our shareholders at our AGM in accordance with German law.

-Our financial statements are also included in registration statements and reports that we file with the Securities and Exchange Commission.
+Our financial statements are also included in registration statements and reports that we file with the SEC.
 Our Audit and Corporate Governance Committee engages our independent auditors to audit these financial statements in accordance with Rule 10A-3 under the Exchange Act and Rule 303A.06 of the NYSE Governance Rules.
 See also the description in "Item 6C.
 Directors, senior management and employees - Board practices."

-Fresenius Medical Care AG's audit committee also adopted a policy requiring management to obtain the committee's approval before engaging our independent auditors to provide any audit or permitted non-audit services to us or our subsidiaries.
-Pursuant to this policy, which is designed to assure that such engagements do not impair the independence of our auditors, the Audit and Corporate Governance Committee pre-approves a catalog of specific audit and non-audit services in the categories Audit Services, Audit-Related Services, Tax Services, and Other Services that may be performed by our auditors as well as additional approval requirements based on fee amount and nature.
+Fresenius Medical Care AG's audit committee also adopted a policy requiring management to obtain the committee's approval before engaging our independent auditors to provide any permitted non-audit services to us or our subsidiaries.
+Pursuant to this policy, which is designed to assure that such engagements do not impair the independence of our auditors, the Audit and Corporate Governance Committee pre-approves a catalog of specific non-audit services that may be performed by our auditors as well as provides for additional approval requirements based on fee amount.

-The general partner's Chief Financial Officer reviews all individual management requests to engage our auditors as a service provider in accordance with this catalog and, if the requested services are permitted pursuant to the catalog, another fee level, and fee structure, approves the request accordingly.
-Services that are not included in the catalog exceed applicable fee levels or fee structure are passed on either to the chair of the Audit and Corporate Governance Committee or to the full committee, for approval on a case by case basis.
-Additionally we inform the Audit and Corporate Governance Committee about all approvals on an annual basis.
-Neither the chairman of our Audit and Corporate Governance Committee nor the full committee is permitted to approve any engagement of our auditors if the services to be performed either fall into a category of services that are not permitted by applicable law or the services would be inconsistent with maintaining the auditors' independence.
+The General Partner's Chief Financial Officer reviews all individual management requests to engage our auditors as a service provider in accordance with this catalog and, if the requested services are permitted pursuant to the catalog, approves the request accordingly.
+Services that are not included in the catalog or are included but exceed applicable fee levels are passed on either to the chairman of the Audit and Corporate Governance Committee or to the full committee, for approval on a case by case basis.
+In addition, the Audit and Corporate Governance Committee is informed about all approvals on a quarterly basis.
+Neither the chairman of our Audit and Corporate Governance Committee nor the full committee is permitted to approve any engagement of our auditors if the services to be performed either fall into a category of services that are not permitted by applicable law or would be inconsistent with maintaining the auditors' independence.

-During 2017, the total fees paid to the Audit and Corporate Governance Committee members for service on the committee were \$0.190 M (€0.168 M).
+During 2018, the total fees paid to the Audit and Corporate Governance Committee members for service on the committee were 0.190 M (0.161 M).